Online Clinical and Drug Information Resource Portal for Pharmacists & Doctors

 Register to Access Content: No

-Resource Last Checked: 24/03/13 Link Error: Report It
+Last Checked: 19/05/14 Link Error: Report It

 Digital Reference of Ophthalmology

 Welcome to "Digital Reference of Ophthalmology", an internet-based clinical atlas of ophthalmology, which provides color images of entities encountered in ophthalmic practice accompanied by concisely written text and various ophthalmic diagnostic images.
+The goal of this site is to provide a world wide easily accessible educational resource for medical students, residents in training, ophthalmologists, and other healthcare professionals.

 Source: dro.hs.columbia.edu